-- A scheduled admission for Neurobiological Disorders Autism Spectrum Disorder Services (including an admission for services at a Residential Treatment facility), you must obtain authorization from the Claims Administrator five business days before admission. - A non-scheduled admission (including Emergency admissions) you must provide notification as soon as is reasonably possible.
+- A scheduled admission for Neurobiological Disorders Autism Spectrum Disorder Services (including an admission for services at a Residential Treatment facility), you must obtain authorization from the Claims Administrator five business days before admission. - A non-scheduled admission () you must provide notification as soon as is reasonably possible.

 In addition, for Non-Network Benefits you must obtain prior authorization from the Claims Administrator before the following services are received.
-Services requiring prior authorization: Intensive Outpatient Treatment programs; psychological testing; extended outpatient treatment visits, with or without medication management; Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA).
+Services requiring prior authorization: Intensive Outpatient Treatment programs; psychological testing; ; Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA).

-If you fail to obtain prior authorization from or provide notification to the Claims Administrator as required, Benefits will be subject to a \$300 reduction.
+If you fail to obtain prior authorization from or provide notification to the Claims Administrator as required, Benefits will be subject to a \$300 reduction and Benefits will be reduced to 50% of Eligible Expenses.